 Take a walk around the square to see the historic monuments, including statues of Antonis Katsantonis and Markos Botsaris (heroic figures of the 1821 Greek War of Independence).
 Also check out the church of Agia Triada, the beautiful plane tree in the centre of the square and the charming mountain-water spring.
 As you make your way down Zinopoulou (the main road) you will come across a range of tavernas, kafenion (traditional coffee shops), bars, boutiques, and a variety of stores where you can pick up some local delicacies shopping (make sure your list includes aromatic herbal teas from the local mountains, as well as wild herbs.)

 Experience traditional village life

-The beautiful villages surrounding Karpenisi is what gives this place such a unique appeal and each village has its own warm feel.
+The beautiful villages surrounding Karpenisi give this place such a unique appeal and each village has its own warm feel.
 Make sure you check out Korsychades- through this historic settlement’s stone streets, with their well-preserved old homes.
 In the main square, you’ll find the church of Agios Athanasios, built in 1865, and the historic public school from 1901, which now houses the fascinating Museum of National Resistance.
-Megalo Xorio (large village) and Mikro Xorio (small village) are also must-see spots filled with captivating landscapes.
+Megalo Xorio (a large village) and Mikro Xorio (a small village) are also must-see spots filled with captivating landscapes.

 Explore the stunning lakes and waterfalls nearby